austin-tw/WebSecurity-P1/README.md

 # SSL configuration:

+(For security reasons, certificate.pem & private-key.pem files were not uploaded to the project's github page)

 1. Ensure that you have OpenSSL installed.
 Either download it or use a package manager like Homebrew on macOS: brew install openssl or use Chocolatey for Windows: choco install openssl -y